SyracuseUniversity/ospo-workshop-computing101/session2/exercise2/README.md

-## Exercise 2: Permissions and setting environment variables
+# Exercise 2: Permissions and setting environment variables

 -------------------------------------------------------------------------------
 *Note:* This exercise depends on completing Exercise 1.
-If did not complete Exercise 1, just copy the `.solution` file there and call it `greeting`.
+If you did not complete Exercise 1, just copy the `.solution` file there and call it `greeting`.
 In other words, do the following (assuming you are currently in this directory):
 ```
 cp ../exercise1/.solution ../exercise1/greeting
 ```
 You can then do this exercise.

 -------------------------------------------------------------------------------

 1. Create a directory called `bin` in your repository and copy the `greeting` script you created in Exercise 1 into there.